mayankdutta/programming_basics/SDLC.md

 - process used in a project to develop a software product.
 - describes how the development activities are performed and how the development phases follow each other.

+### product life cycle

+### project life cycle
+- project initialisation: defines objective and appraoches.
+- project planning: develop solution and approaches, provide all necessary steps.
+- execution:
+- closure: releases the product to the customer

 ![[attachments/Pasted image 20230914151702.png]]

 ### Phases of SDLC